guywine/ATAC_ItaGuy/README.md

 ## to do
-- Add possibility to plot only between range
 - plot lines of groups of genes (default = highly + lowly)
 - bystanders function
 - scatter plot of fold-changes (with all genes, all replicates, our gene dotted in color with std whiskers) + dotted line of 95% [can also use to compare two experiments]